suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 up a "Control Stream" for one or more Tracks.
 The control stream, which is based on QUIC stream, is used to configure and setup properties for the "Data Stream".
-Track media objects is delivered over one or more "Data Streams" which are unidirectional QUIC streams.
+Track media objects is delivered over one or more "Data Streams" which can be  unidirectional QUIC streams or over QUIC Datagrams.
 The Control Channel can also be used to configure in-session parameters.

 ## Control Stream and Messages